swkeever/skies.dev/content/top-10-cse-courses/index.md

 your computer architecture.
 An OS is responsible for a lot of things, like concurrently running all your applications seamlessly, storing your files on disk, and handling I/O. An OS is naturally a complex piece of software in order to wear all of these hats.
-A course on operating systems is valuable in that it forces you to design solutions to complex problems.
+Expect a course on operating systems to teach you

+- process management
+- synchronization of threads
+- traps, exceptions, and interrupts
+- basics of file systems

 To learn operating systems, complete the [PintOS](https://web.stanford.edu/class/cs140/projects/pintos/pintos.html) labs.